 Employees who elect to participate in the ESPP commence payroll withholdings that accumulate through the end of the respective period.
 In accordance with the guidance in ASC 718-50 - Compensation - Stock Compensation, the ability to purchase shares of the Company's common stock for 85% of the lower of the price on the first day of the offering period or the last day of the offering period (i.e. the purchase date) represents an option and, therefore, the ESPP is a compensatory plan under this guidance.
 Accordingly, share-based compensation expense is determined based on the option's grant-date fair value as estimated by applying the Black Scholes option-pricing model and is recognized over the withholding period.
-The Company recognized share-based compensation expense of \$1,506, \$1,332, and \$1,749 during the years ended February 28(29), 2024, 2023, and 2022, respectively, related to the ESPP.
+The Company recognized share-based compensation expense of \$1,332, \$1,749, and \$991 during the years ended February 28, 2023, 2022 and 2021, respectively, related to the ESPP.

-During the years ended February 28(29), 2024, 2023, and 2022, employees who elected to participate in the ESPP purchased a total of 512,235, 560,345, and 140,838 shares of common stock, respectively, resulting in cash proceeds to the Company of \$3,579, \$2,927, and \$4,309, respectively.
-An additional \$1,263 has been withheld via employee payroll deductions who have opted to participate in the next stock purchase plan period ending May 2024.
+During the years ended February 28, 2023, 2022 and 2021, employees who elected to participate in the ESPP purchased a total of 560,345, 140,838, and 67,498 shares of common stock, respectively, resulting in cash proceeds to the Company of \$2,927, \$4,309, and \$1,259, respectively.
+An additional \$1,384 has been withheld via employee payroll deductions who have opted to participate in the next stock purchase plan period ending May 2023.

-(f) Other
+(e) Other

-In connection with the acquisition of Innovation Specialists, LLC d/b/a 2nd.MD (2nd.MD) on March 3, 2021, several 2nd.MD individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 608,332 shares that required continued employment with the Company.
+In connection with the acquisition of 2nd.MD (Note 4), several 2nd.MD individuals entered into agreements with the Company whereby these individuals are eligible to receive an aggregate of 608,332 shares that required continued employment with the Company.
 These shares are excluded from the above restricted stock units table.
 Included in the 608,332 shares are 281,531 shares that were also contingent upon the achievement of the contingent consideration milestones.
 These shares are considered compensatory in the post business combination periods due to the additional service requirement for these individuals.
 These shares vested 50% on the first anniversary of the acquisition date and 50% on the second anniversary of acquisition date.
-As a result of the achievement of certain revenue milestones (the contingent consideration milestones), a total of 256,418 of the eligible 281,531 shares were issued to such shareholders.
-As of February 29, 2024, there were no unvested shares outstanding.
+As a result of the achievement of certain revenue milestones (the contingent consideration milestones), a total of 256,418 of the eligible 281,531 shares will be issued to such shareholders, subject to the service requirements.
+As of February 28, 2023, there were 241,614 unvested shares outstanding with a grant date fair value of \$46.56 per share subject to future service periods.
 The Company recognized stock-based compensation expense of \$4,015 and \$23,138 during the years ended February 28, 2023 and 2022, respectively, including \$8,981 of accelerated expense related to certain separation and transition agreements entered into during fiscal 2022.
+As of March 3, 2023, there is no remaining unamortized compensation expense.